Lanchu2hen9/CCLanchuBlog/posts/Sixth-blog-post.md

 - Classes are like cookie cutter, it makes new objects.

 [^1]: Yes I know its hypocritical for me to say this, since I am chronically online.

+# Task 3:

+I only have one feedback from Rania see below.
+I add more to my 3b, blog later once I have a more finished version of my AT1 task.
+Rania:

+> "The ducks are a great idea as they are adorable.
+The waves might be hypnotic so ensure the pacing isn't too fast or slow to avoid this.
+The sound interaction is cute and playful.
+Hope this helps."